Exponential twist of probability measures: drift correction in term of a generalized gradient: Introduction

-In Section \ref{sec:applications}, we instantiate our characterization result (Theorem \ref{th:markovDrift}) on several specific examples using the sufficient assumptions provided in Section \ref{sec:checkingHypV}.
+In Section \ref{sec:applications}, we instantiate our characterization result (Theorem \ref{th:markovDrift}) on several specific examples.
 We first study the case where the reference probability measure $\P$ is solution to a martingale problem associated to a jump diffusion.
-In this situation we are able to fully characterize in Proposition \ref{prop:markovianDriftJumps} the drift of the canonical process under $\Q^*$, as well as its jump intensity, as Markovian functions of the current state.
-We emphasize once again that we do not require any integrability condition of the underlying process with respect to $\P$.
-We then apply these results to the case of Brownian diffusions which corresponds to the stochastic control problem \eqref{eq:pathIntegralControl}, as already stated.
-Relying on this equivalence and on our characterization Theorem \ref{th:markovDrift}, we derive in Corollary \ref{coro:markovianDrift} the existence of an optimal Markovian control for Problem \eqref{eq:pathIntegralControl} in a very general framework, and we characterize this optimal control by means of a generalized gradient.
-In comparison with compactification methods used e.g. in \cite{ElKarouiCompactification, HaussmannCompactification, HaussmanLepeltierOptimal}, we do not require any semi-continuity hypotheses for the cost functions $f$ and $g$ (only measurability in the space variable), nor any integrability condition on the controlled process to prove the existence of an optimal Markovian controls.
-We finally consider more irregular examples in Proposition \ref{prop:markovianDriftDistri} where the drift $b$ is a distribution.
+In this situation we are able to fully characterize in Proposition \ref{prop:markovianDriftJumps} the drift of the canonical process under the optimal probability $\Q$, as well as its jump intensity, as Markovian functions of the current state.
+We emphasize that we do not require any integrability condition of the underlying process with respect to $\P$.
+We then apply these results to the case of (even very singular) Brownian diffusions deriving in Corollary \ref{coro:markovianDrift} the drift correction related to $\Q$, as a Markovian function and we characterize it by means of a generalized gradient.
+We finally consider more irregular examples in Proposition \ref{prop:markovianDriftDistri}, where the drift $b$ related to reference probability $\P$, is even a Schwartz distribution.

-In the companion paper we make use of Corollary \ref{coro:markovianDriftSDE} which is a consequence of Corollary \ref{coro:markovianDrift} and Lemma \ref{lemma:integrabilityGamma}.
+In a companion paper \cite{BOROptimi2023} and in its complete version \cite{BOROptimi2023Complete}, we make use of Corollary \ref{coro:markovianDriftSDE} which is a consequence of Corollary \ref{coro:markovianDrift}.
 This is a basic tool which allows us to develop an algorithm that provides Markovian controls approximating the solution to a large class of stochastic control problems.

-Once we completed this paper, we discovered the article \cite{ExpoTwistMarkov} which provides a similar statement to the one of Theorem \ref{th:markovDrift}.
-In particular the authors formulate in their Theorem 4.2 a similar hypothesis to our Ideal Condition, assuming the existence of a so called {\it good function}.
-A comparison between the two results is discussed in Remark \ref{rmk:Good}.
-However, we recall that we provide two additional major contributions in our paper.
-In Section \ref{sec:extension}, we further characterize the exponential twist change of measure by identifying the change of drift via a generalized gradient, while in Section \ref{sec:checkingHypV} we provide a general framework in which the key Ideal Condition is verified, based on a so-called regular Markovian assumption.
+In that framework no particular hypotheses (in particular no integrability) are required for the cost functions $f$ and $g$, beyond measurability and a lower bound.